Skip to content

 INFO Config mode: quick_start_config.yaml

-INFO Configuration loaded and validated: 1 simulators
+INFO Configuration loaded and validated

 INFO Created simulation plan with 1 batches